Marketplace Update: The Optimal Balance of Linear TV and AVOD Budgeting

-Given massive changes in TV viewing associated with COVID-19, media planners are asking us, “What’s the optimal balance of spending on data-driven linear and AVOD?”
+Given massive changes in TV viewing associated with COVID-19, media planners are asking us:

 This post will provide a rule of thumb that can help brands and agencies answer this question.
 In the process, we’re also going to show the readiness of data-driven linear TV as executed in the scatter market as well as AVOD to absorb dollars that are likely to be reallocated from the Upfronts, a marketplace that many expect to be smaller this year than in recent memory.